bobbyyy57/Checkmate-Mate/README.md

  > **Input/Output**:
  >   * *Input*:
- >     * the amount of players (1 or 2) which decides if the player will be playing against a computer or not
+ >     * the amount of players (one or two) which decides if the player will be playing against a computer or not
  >     * user's moves
  >     * 'q' = 'quit'
  >     * 'r' = 'redo'